Reporting and adaptive management

 • an assessment of the adequacy of the monitoring program.

-The Natural Resources Commission, on behalf of the Steering Committee, is working to address these review requirements.
+We, on behalf of the Steering Committee, are working to address these review requirements.
 In addition, First Person Consulting is conducting an independent review of the adequacy of the program, and the Steering Committee is seeking the views of interested stakeholders.

 The outcomes of the review will inform future adaptation and improvements to the monitoring program.